Events, gatherings, and campus spaces policy

-- Student Covid Pass holders and faculty, staff, and family Covid Pass holders who are living in MIT residential communities may access DAPER facilities outdoors.
+- Only Covid Pass holders may access DAPER facilities outdoors.

-- When more than one group of 10 people is using the same outdoor DAPER space, groups must remain at least 14 feet apart.
-Individuals within these groups must wear face coverings.
+- When more than one group is using the same outdoor DAPER space, groups must remain at least 14 feet apart.
 (These rules apply to outdoor yoga, HIIT, kickboxing, Pilates, club sports, intramurals, physical education and wellness, intercollegiate practices, and informal recreation.)

-- Students, staff, and faculty who occasionally need quiet space for meetings/interviews/studying may reserve designated indoor spaces in E17.
+- E17 quiet spaces: Students, staff, and faculty who occasionally need quiet space for meetings/interviews/studying may reserve designated indoor spaces in E17.
 Reservations may be made by emailing email@example.com.

-- Please note that access to W20 currently remains limited to students and house teams who reside on campus, and only to access services related to dining, TechMart, and Dunkin Donuts.
+- W20: Access to W20 currently remains limited to students and house teams who reside on campus, and only to access services related to dining, TechMart, and Dunkin Donuts.
 We will explore students living off campus accessing W20 later in the semester.

-- Indoor DAPER spaces and activities: Student Covid Pass holders and faculty, staff, and family Covid Pass holders who are living in MIT residences may access DAPER facilities indoors.
+- DAPER: Only Covid Pass holders may access indoor DAPER facilities.
 Individual indoor exercise areas are spaced out at least 14 feet apart (treadmills, weights, stretching spaces, etc.).

 We are eager to support safe ways for students to socialize.

-There are other ways, however, that students may connect socially in a safe manner, whether you live on campus or off.
+Other social options: There are other ways that students may connect socially in a safe manner, whether you live on campus or off.
 Some examples:

-- Following the conclusion of the start of the semester quarantine requirements, students who live on or off campus may take a walk, enjoy a picnic, have a coffee in an outdoor setting with friends, or engage in fitness activities outside in pairs or with small groups of friends.
+- Following the conclusion of any quarantine requirements, students who live on or off campus may take a walk, enjoy a picnic, have a coffee in a physically distanced outdoor setting with friends, or engage in fitness activities outside in pairs or with small groups of friends.

-- Students may attend off-campus local religious, political, or family gatherings that are in compliance with state and local guidelines.
+- Attend off-campus religious, political, or family gatherings

-- Students may visit off-campus gyms or participate in recreational fitness activities that are in compliance with state and local guidelines.
+- Visit off-campus gyms or participate in recreational fitness activities

-- Students inside the residence halls may use pre-approved spaces as determined by Housing & Residential Services and the house team (see the sections on “Indoor Common Space” and “Outdoor Common Space” on the Covid-19 Student Life Policy pages for graduate students and undergraduates).
+In the residence halls: Residents may use pre-approved spaces as determined by Housing & Residential Services and the house team (see the sections on “Indoor Common Space” and “Outdoor Common Space” on the Covid-19 Student Life Policy pages for graduate students and undergraduates).

-- Residential undergraduate students may form a pod in their residence hall (see Covid-19 Residential Pod Program).
-As a reminder, undergraduate pods participating in MIT’s testing protocol are expected to maintain the integrity of their pod.
-As such, pods mingling with other pods and socializing in person with friends outside of their pod without adhering to physical distancing, face covering, or capacity limitation requirements is prohibited.
+- Residential undergraduate students may form a pod in their residence hall (see Residential Pod Program), and FSILG pilot students may form a “household.”
+Pods mingling with other pods and socializing in person with friends outside of their pod without adhering to physical distancing, face-covering, or capacity limitation requirements is prohibited.

 - Local off-campus students (with or without MIT Covid Pass) may socialize in person with a small group (up to 6 people) of friends and are strongly encouraged to apply the guidance and concepts of forming pods to their socialization.
-See the MIT IDSS analysis of pods and Covid testing for off-campus students for more information.
+Read more about pods and Covid testing for off-campus students.